Mike Weir: Professional career

 In 2019, Weir announced he would play the entire season on the Web.com Tour, taking advantage of an exemption for former PGA Tour members aged 48 and 49 either as one final attempt to regain a PGA Tour card or in preparation for PGA Tour Champions.

 Weir turned 50 in May 2020 and joined the PGA Tour Champions.

-In May 2021, Weir won his first tournament on the PGA Tour Champions.
-Weir won the Insperity Invitational in Woodlands, Texas.
-Aside from the five man 2010 Telus Skins Game, this was his first worldwide win since 2007.
+In May 2021, Weir won his first tournament on the PGA Tour Champions, the Insperity Invitational in Woodlands, Texas.
+Aside from the five-man 2010 Telus Skins Game, this was his first worldwide win since 2007.

-Personal life, honours
+Personal life

 Weir currently lives in Sandy, Utah, with his two daughters.

-In 2007, Weir was appointed as a Member of the Order of Canada and later invested on November 5, 2009.
-Previously, he was appointed to the Order of Ontario in 2003.

 Creekside Estate Winery, near Lincoln, Ontario, began producing wine for Weir in 2005, and as of 2007 had released a Merlot, Chardonnay, Sauvignon blanc, Cabernet-Merlot, Cabernet-Shiraz and Icewine.
 His Icewine Vidal was named by Travel + Leisure Golf magazine as one of its top five golf-related wines.
 Weir announced plans to open his own winery in the summer of 2008.

 On December 17, 2007, The Thomson Corporation (now Thomson Reuters) announced it will be the lead corporate sponsor for Weir for a five-year term beginning in January 2008, replacing Bell Canada.